 A Dog shedding short hair is never a pleasant experience.
 Your house will be full of hair which can be embarrassing.
-Furthermore, if you suffer from allergies, then a dog shedding will be even worse for you.
-However, you can do something to stop your dog from shedding, especially short hair.
+Furthermore, dog shedding will be even worse if you suffer from allergies.
+However, you can do something to stop your dog from shedding concise hair.

-In fact, we can say that dogs with short hair tend to shed more than those with long hair.
-This is because they will need to grow thick hair for winter, and also grow back the summer fur.
-During these periods, your dog may shed his hair more than usual and it is only natural.
+We can say that dogs with short hair tend to shed more than those with long hair.
+This is because they need to grow thick hair for winter and back the summer fur.
+During these periods, your dog may shed more hair than usual, which is only natural.

-However, if your dog tends to lose more hair than normal, you should consult your vet.
-This way, you will be able to rule out illnesses before you can start thinking of ways to deal with it.
+However, if your dog tends to lose more hair than usual, you should consult your vet.
+This way, you will be able to rule out illnesses before you can start thinking of ways to deal with them.
 It is also advisable to watch your dog’s reaction to the shampoo you use on him.
-This is because he could be shedding from an allergic reaction towards the latter.
+This is because he could be shedding from an allergic reaction to the latter.

 How to stop dog shedding short hair.
 Shedding Issues

-Before you start addressing dog shedding issues, it is important to understand why he is doing so.
-This is important as you can be able to approach this issue from its root.
+Before you start addressing dog shedding issues, it is essential to understand why he is doing so.
+This is important as you can approach this issue from its root.
 Sometimes, your dog will shed because of poor nutrition.
 Now, this is a common occurrence among dogs due to domestication.
 We tend to humanize our dogs and forget their natural animal needs.

 Dry skin is also another reason why your dog may be experiencing hair loss.
-This kind of shedding may be accompanied by painful wounds on your dog’s skin.
-This also exposed your dog to the risk of contracting other infections.
+Painful wounds may accompany this on your dog’s skin.
+This also exposes your dog to the risk of contracting other infections.

-Fleas and ticks are also major causes of shedding in dogs.
+Fleas and ticks are also significant causes of shedding in dogs.
 This is because your dog will shed as he scratches his skin from irritation caused by flea bites.
-This makes it a priority to try and eliminate fleas and ticks as often as you can.
-In fact, you should always make sure that your dog is protected from these parasites.
+This makes it a priority to try and eliminate fleas and ticks as often as possible.
+You should always make sure that your dog is protected from these parasites.

-This is a common and important question for first-time dog owners.
-To answer this question, it will solely depend on various factors.
-For instance, if you keep an indoor dog and he starts shedding, you should be concerned.
+This is a common and essential question for first-time dog owners.
+It will solely depend on various factors.
+For instance, you should be concerned if you keep an indoor dog and he starts shedding.
 However, if the season is transitioning to a colder one, this may happen naturally.

-Dogs with long hair will need regular grooming including brushing after a bath.
+Dogs with long hair need regular grooming, including brushing after a bath.

-This will ensure that your dog sheds the short hair once rather than spreading all over the house.
-However, you should consider grooming him to remove excessive hair.
+This will ensure that your dog sheds the short hair once rather than spreading it all over the house.
+However, it would help if you considered grooming him to remove excessive hair.

-However, if your dog’s shedding is accompanied by other symptoms like vomiting and lethargy, you should see your vet.
+However, if other symptoms like vomiting and lethargy accompany your dog’s shedding, you should see your vet.
 This is because he might be having an underlying ailment that your vet should have a look at.

-Your dog itching and losing hair can be a result of several factors.
-As mentioned above, fleas and ticks can actually make your dog itchy.
-Due to flea bites, your dog will develop sores that may need your dog to scratch and thereby leading to loss of hair.
+Your dog’s itching and losing hair can result from several factors.
+As mentioned above, fleas and ticks can make your dog itchy.
+Due to flea bites, your dog will develop sores that may need your dog to scratch, thereby leading to hair loss.
 Sometimes it may also result in wounds on your dog’s skin.

-However, excessive itching and shedding of the hair may be an indication of an underlying problem in your dog.
+However, excessive itching and shedding of the hair may indicate an underlying problem in your dog.
 Here are some of the possible health complications that may cause shedding hair;

 Mange – this is a condition characterized by crowded mites that cause your dog’s skin to irritate.
-Mites are quite common in dogs but usually in small numbers.
-However, when your dog is under certain conditions like stress or anxiety, they may overpopulate.
-This will cause intense itching of the skin which may also cause your dog to lose patches of his hair.
-You should seek medical attention to eliminate the parasites as well as heal the wounds.
-Leaving your dog untreated may lead to an infection and thus advancing the problem.
+Mites are pretty common in dogs but usually in small numbers.
+However, it may overpopulate when your dog is under certain conditions like stress or anxiety stress, it may overpopulate.
+This will cause intense itching of the skin, which may also cause your dog to lose patches of his hair.
+You should seek medical attention to eliminate the parasites and heal the wounds.
+Leaving your dog untreated may lead to an infection, thus advancing the problem.

 Acute stress – stress can also cause your dog to lose his hair.
-This is especially if it has been untreated or unnoticed for a long period of time.
+This is especially true if it has been untreated or unnoticed for a long time.
 For instance, people who do not spend enough time with their dogs may have trouble identifying stress.
-This leaves the dog all alone, and when you fail to exercise him, it may get worse.
-As a result, you may notice your dog losing short hair or even his fur all over your house.
+This leaves the dog alone and may worsen when you fail to exercise him.
+As a result, you may notice your dog losing short hair or fur all over your house.
 For this reason, you need to set some time apart to play with your dog and exercise him.
 Morning and evening walks are also rewarding in controlling stress in dogs.

 Allergic reaction – Have you recently changed your dog’s shampoo?
-Well, maybe he is allergic to the one you got and it is causing him irritation on the skin.
+Well, maybe he is allergic to the one you got, irritating the skin.
 An allergic reaction to shampoo may lead to hair loss.
 Usually, after rinsing your dog, the allergic reaction to the shampoo should not last long.
-You should discontinue using the shampoo immediately.
-In normal circumstances, your dog will not have any complications or even need medical attention.
+It would help if you discontinued using the shampoo immediately.
+In normal circumstances, your dog will not have complications or need medical attention.

-Dogs under certain medications may develop an allergic reaction and end up losing their hair.
-You should consult your vet if your dog has severe side effects of prescribed medications.
+Dogs under certain medications may develop an allergic reaction and lose their hair.
+You should consult your vet if your dog has severe side effects from prescribed medications.

 How do I stop my dog from shedding short hair?

-Once you have identified the reason why your dog is shedding short hair, you will then be able to top it.
-There are several ways you can stop a dog from shedding hair that is not related to serious illnesses.
+Once you have identified why your dog is shedding short hair, you will be able to top it.
+There are several ways to stop a dog from shedding hair unrelated to severe illnesses.
 We are going to explore both processed products as well as home remedies for shedding.

 Prevent fleas and Ticks

-As we have discussed above, fleas are quite a major reason for shedding short hair in dogs.
+As we have discussed above, fleas are quite a significant reason for shedding short hair in dogs.
 Once you notice fleas or ticks on your dog, you should address that problem promptly.
-It is helpful to check for fleas every now and then in order to protect your dog from fleas.
+It is helpful to check for fleas to protect your dog from fleas.

-Some of the ways you can prevent your dog from fleas are by use of essential oils.
+Some ways to prevent your dog from fleas are by using essential oils.
 There are multiple types of essential oils you can choose from.
 Some of these oils, however, may irritate your dog’s skin if he has open wounds.
-It is also important to let your dog sniff the oil before applying it to his body.
+It is also necessary to let your dog sniff the oil before applying it to his body.
 This is because some oils may have an unpleasant smell that will upset your dog.

-Bathing and cleaning our dogs is an important aspect of preventing dog shedding.
-However, your dog shampoo may be the cause of shedding in the first place.
+Bathing and cleaning our dogs is an essential aspect of preventing dog shedding.
+However, your dog shampoo may cause shedding in the first place.
 It is advisable to refrain from changing your dog’s shampoo.
-However, if your dog already suffered a shampoo allergy, it is best to stop using it immediately.
+However, if your dog has already suffered a shampoo allergy, it is best to stop using it immediately.

 Once you bathe your dog, you should dry him in a clean towel and brush him gently.
-This way, all the weak hair will shed at that moment rather than later on.
+This way, all the weak hair will be shed at that moment rather than later.
 This will keep your dog clean as well as your house and furniture.